 PS312/SW312 Marriage and Family Relations (3 cr.)
 Explores contemporary marriage and family relations in our changing society.
 Utilizing a developmental framework, it focuses on the tasks that individuals, couples, and families must accomplish at different points during the family life cycle and the crises with which they may be challenged.
 Students are introduced to the kinds of skills and support that assist people as they form and maintain the most important relationships.
+Cross-listed as SW312.
 Offered annually.